 The following design principles guide educators in our portfolio in creating innovative schools:

-Commitments to Deep, Personal Learning
+Deep, Personal Learning

-Expansive Measures of Success
+Expanded Measures of Accountability

 Mountain climbers know the danger of pacing only to the “false peak,” the visible, prominent hill preceding (or obscuring) the actual summit.
 Schools have their own version of false peaks in annual (mandatory) state accountability tests.
 These tests uncover disparities and track progress, but they can distract educators from deeper learning goals.
 In transformational schools, success is measured as cumulative, individualized progress toward mastery of core content—knowledge that must be demonstrated with multiple measures of achievement.
 For these innovative schools, state tests are like a climber’s false peak—a non-negotiable to reach and surpass, with ample reserves of stamina and drive left for the summit.